impostorsguides/impostorsguides.github.io/rbenv/part-2/2-i-content.md

 Hooks are 3rd-party libraries that you can install within RBENV, to add functionality to its existing commands.

-If we look back to our read-through of the `rbenv` file, we saw that part of that file's job was to [populate the `RBENV_HOOK_PATH` environment variable](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L81-L91){:target="_blank" rel="noopener"} with various directories.
+If we look back to our read-through of the `rbenv` file, we saw that part of that file's job was to [populate the `RBENV_HOOK_PATH` environment variable](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L81-L91){:target="_blank" rel="noopener" } with various directories.
 One of those directories is `~/.rbenv/rbenv.d/`.
 This directory contains zero or more subdirectories whose names correspond to RBENV's commands (for example, `exec/`).
 If we create a `.bash` script inside one of these directories, RBENV will treat it as a hook, and will execute that Bash script when running the command corresponding to that directory.

 To learn more, let's make our own as an experiment.